gerva/tower-companion/README.md

 ### <a name="ad_hoc"></a>
 ad_hoc
 ----
-This script starts an Ansible tower ad-hoc command and returns immediatly.
+This script starts an Ansible tower ad-hoc command and returns immediately.

 Params: